Welcome to Signs of the Seasons: A New England Phenology Program

 Using their backyards as laboratories, participants in the Signs of the Seasons program help scientists document the local effects of global climate change.
 Hundreds are trained to observe and record the phenology (seasonal changes) of common plants and animals living in their own communities — a citizen science project that fills a gap in regional climate research.
 Volunteers across Maine and now New Hampshire record the growth of milkweed, the nesting of robins, and more.
 The goal is to build a rich, detailed record of the region’s seasonal turns, a resource too costly to build without a network of citizen volunteers.
 The collected data are made available to our collaborating scientists and resource managers.

 Signs of the Seasons Trainings

-Fill out a form to be added to our mailing list, so we can contact you with Spring 2017 training dates.
+2017 Trainings will begin in March.
+Fill out a Volunteer Interest Form to be added to our mailing list, so we can contact you with Spring 2017 training dates.

 - Fill out a Volunteer Interest Form to be emailed when Coastal Trainings are scheduled!

 - Visit our Resources for Coastal Observers page to learn more about Rockweed and monitoring.

 Stay current on regional phenology news with the Signs of the Seasons Phenology News!
 Updated regularly with phenology research, species information, and interviews with researchers.

 Do you have access to an inland lake?
 Have you observed loons on this lake?
 Learn more about a joint project with Maine Audubon.